UnlyEd/boilerplates-generator/templates/node-v10.x-aws-serverless-with-serverless-bundle/README.md

 # PROJECT-NAME

-This project was generated using https://github.com/UnlyEd/skeleton-generators/tree/master/templates/node-v10.10-aws-serverless
+This project was generated using https://github.com/UnlyEd/skeleton-generators/tree/master/templates/node-v10.x-aws-serverless-with-serverless-bundle

+> This project is similar to node-v10.x-aws-serverless, but uses https://github.com/AnomalyInnovations/serverless-bundle to simplify the babel/webpack configuration.
+> Use this for a quick POC/test project.
+Beware that you won't be able to customise webpack/babel configurations using serverless-bundle (simplicity over flexibility).

 <!-- toc -->